 Over the weekend, my friends and I hiked to Lulumahu Falls, a 50-foot waterfall in Honolulu.
 About a 2.5-mile round trip, it was the perfect hike to do on a Sunday morning.

-I had never heard of this hike before a few weeks ago, so this was my first time on this trail.
+I had never heard of this popular hike before a few weeks ago, so this was my first time on this trail.
 Even though I had done some research online, I still wasn’t sure what to expect.
 It was moderately difficult, with a few stream crossings and beautiful views during the entire way.

 Waterfall hikes are some of my favorite hikes to do.
 They are usually gorgeous throughout the whole hike, with small waterfalls along the way.
 Plus, I love the reward of a waterfall at the end.
 I usually bring a snack or a sandwich to eat while I sit on the rocks and enjoy the waterfall.